My Account

 Survivor Benefits

-Survivor benefits are similar, except the survivor receives either the deceased spouse's benefit or their own benefit, whichever is higher.
+Survivor benefits are similar, except the survivor receives either the deceased spouse's benefit or their own benefit.

 • Must be married at least 9 months prior to death, unless an accidental death